Netflix celebrates Emmy nods with blow-out earnings

 Shares rose 10 percent to $179.20 in after-hours trading.
 The stock has nearly doubled in the last year.

-One of the more notable debuts in the quarter was "War Machine," a film starring Brad Pitt that normally would've got the route of movie theaters.
+One of the more notable debuts in the quarter was "War Machine," a film starring Brad Pitt that normally would've gone the route of movie theaters.

 "Just as we changed and reinvented the TV business by putting consumers first and making access to content more convenient, we believe internet TV can similarly reinvigorate the film business,"Chief Executive Reed Hastings and Chief Financial Officer David Wells said in a letter to shareholders.